dedNewGuy/crep/README.md

 A command line utility like grep but crappier.
 It only support basic string matching and does not support regex.
-Even though it is crappier, it is easy to use and can be easily use with Neovim and Emacs since it print logging using `path:line:col:message` format
+Even though it is crappier, it is easy to use and can be easily use with Neovim and Emacs since it print logging using `path:line:col:message` format.

 ## Build